 Day 17: El Nido – Port Barton

-The last stop on the route is Port Barton, a little town that doesn’t have the spectacular limestone scenery of El Nido and Coron, but whose relaxed vibe wins over most travelers.
-It’s a great grand finale to unwind, enjoy beautiful beaches, epic sunsets and, if you feel like it, one last island hopping.
+The final stop on this itinerary is Port Barton, a small town that doesn’t have the spectacular limestone scenery you’ll find in El Nido and Coron, but its laid-back vibe wins over most travelers.
+It’s a great final stop to unwind, enjoy beautiful beaches, epic sunsets and, if you’re up for it, one last island-hopping tour.

-In How to get to Port Barton you’ll find all the information, but we can already tell you that you can take one of the vans from El Nido to Port Barton.
-Try to do it as early as possible to make the most of the day.
-The trip takes about 3,5-4 hours.
+In How to get to Port Barton you’ll find all the information, but we can already tell you that you can take one of the shared vans from El Nido to Port Barton.
+Try to leave as early as possible to make the most of the day.
+The trip takes about 3.5–4 hours.

 Book your tickets from El Nido to Port Barton

-For the free afternoon, you could go to White Beach and Coconut Beach or hike to Pamuayan Falls.
-You can also catch a sunset from one of the bars right on the town beach and then have dinner at one of the places we recommend in Best restaurants in Port Barton.
+During your free afternoon, you could go to White Beach and Coconut Beach or hike to Pamuayan Falls.
+You can also catch a sunset from one of the bars right on the beach in town and then have dinner at one of the places we recommend in Best restaurants in Port Barton.
 You’ll find all of this and more in Things to do in Port Barton.

 The magical sunsets of Port Barton